skilesare/immortality/achieving_supersociety/as-desired.md

 Christopher Alexander explains hese ideas much more thoroughly in [Nature of Order](https://www.amazon.com/Nature-Order-Phenomenon-Environmental-Structure/dp/0972652914/ref=as_li_ss_tl?ie=UTF8&qid=1484605072&sr=8-1&keywords=the+nature+of+order&linkCode=ll1&tag=everybase-20&linkId=897d28d5cd8ed759db14915a0dd4cfc7).

 I should why we have not chosen something different as our strongest center.
 I will include a few notes, but there much longer discussion remains about the pluses and minuses of each.
-These non-citizen items may also arise as centers in our system, but they will not beome the strongest center.
+These non-citizen items may also arise as centers in our system, but they will not become the strongest center.
 They all have a role to play:

 * The Government: We could certainly have the government at the center.
 In a sense The Fed does this today.
 They have the 'job' to maintain liquid markets so that things don't go insane among the populace.
 Things like the great depression make governing difficult.
 Ultimately though, even liberals don't want government as the centerpiece.
 Liberals may want a strong government but usually to the end that it help the citizens.
 The example of Soviet Communism also wards us away from trying to put too much stock in the government as the ultimate center.